xsankar/DQN_Navigation/README.md

 * One can run the iPython notebook & train the agent (slow) or
 * use the iPython notebook to run a saved model (fast) or
 * watch the two videos viz. `p1_nav_02.m4v`(fastest)

+### Report

+The `Report.pdf` has a summary of the algorithm, the implementation and the experimentation (network architecture, hyperparameter search et al)